 - Actors: Nicolas Cage, Adam Beach, Peter Stormare, Noah Emmerich, Mark Ruffalo

 - 4645 VOTES

 Oliver Stone's 2004 film Alexander was supposed to be a great big Stone-ish war/history epic: the story of one of history's most famous warrior kings, Alexander the Great.
 What we got instead was a watered-down rewriting of history starring a bunch of pretty people (Colin Farrell as Alexander, Angelina Jolie as his mother, Jared Leto as his lover).
 Admittedly, no life as historic and sprawling as Alexander's would be easy to capture onscreen.
 The filmmakers, however, took the path of bulldozing through history to present a practically unrecognizable timeline of major events in the Ancient World.
 Crucial wars are skipped entirely, some are wrapped up in a single battle, and entire races and populations are misrepresented.
 Perhaps these half-hearted blunders play a role in the fact that the film completely flopped, despite the starry cast and tantalizing homoerotic subplot.

-- Actors: Angelina Jolie, Val Kilmer, Colin Farrell, Jared Leto, Anthony Hopkins
+- Actors: Colin Farrell, Angelina Jolie, Val Kilmer, Christopher Plummer, Jared Leto

 - Released: 2004